LightFiLimited/lf-documentation/docs/sensors/01_install.md

 #### Using existing network ports
 The simplest install is to utilise any available spare network ports across the building.
-The BASE sensors can be plugged into existing ports (with PoE) and connected via a VLAN, or a physically separate network at the comms room.
-If no network ports are available, new cables need to be run.
+The BASE sensors can be plugged into existing ports (with PoE) and connected via a VLAN, or directly to a separate LAN (e.g. BMS LAN) at the comms room.
+If no existing network connections are available, new cables may need to be run.

 #### Running new cables
 The BASE sensors can be ceiling mounted (similar to WiFi Access Points).
 CAT5E, CAT6 or better